 Academies can have various tenure types.
 Many hold their sites on long leases from the local authority, for a nominal charge.

 There are controls on the disposal of publicly-funded academy (and maintained school) land.
 The Secretary of State’s permission is required for the disposal of such land or school land that was originally private but which has been enhanced at public expense.

 Academies aren’t required to follow the national curriculum although some do at least in part.
-The curriculum requirements for a particular academy can be found in that academy’s funding agreement.
+The curriculum requirements for a particular academy can be found in the academy’s funding agreement.

 Where an academy converts from maintained school status, transferring staff are protected by TUPE (Transfer of Undertakings and Protection of Employment) arrangements.